 Does your little one love cars, motorbikes and all things that go vroom-vroom?
 Or does he enjoy moo-ing and quacking with his collection of farm animals?
 Build a town together where his trucks can conquer hills and bends in the road, or where little plastic animals can roam free amidst green fields and winding rivers.

 Virtually any material can be used as part of your home-made town.
 Think used toilet rolls, tissue and shoe boxes, milk powder tins, egg cartons, ice cream sticks, plastic cups etc. It’s definitely a great way to introduce your child to the concept of recycling as well, turning trash into treasure!

 Treat the floor as your ‘earth’, or use a big sheet of vanguard or thick cardboard as a base.
 Use paints, crayons, markers etc to add colour to each object.
 Or wrap boxes in construction paper or pages from an old magazine.
 And the fun doesn’t stop there.
 Use crepe paper to make bushes and trees, blue cellophane for a pond, ice cream sticks for traffic lights or road signs… the possibilities are endless!

-Take a walk with your tiny tot round about the neighbourhood, or venture a bit further to visit the Botanic Gardens or Hort Park.
+Take a walk with your tiny tot round about the neighbourhood, or venture a bit further to visit the Singapore Botanic Gardens or Hort Park.
 Arm yourself with a camera, colour pencils or crayons, a notebook and a wondering mind.
 Oh, sunblock, an umbrella and a bottle of water would come in handy too!

 Take the opportunity to expand your child’s mind.
 Point out commonly-known plant species, such as the rain tree or bougainvilla, and explain how a plant breathes, or how a flower develops into a fruit!
 You can also snap photos of interesting flowers, leaves and insects that the two of you can investigate from the comfort of home at a later time.